PuZZleDucK/Development-Adventures/_posts/2014-07-02-lambda-leds.markdown

 title:  "Java 8 Lambdas and LEDs"
 date:   2014-07-02 19:37:56 +1100
 categories: article
+title-image: duke.png
 ---

-Why settle for embedded programming when the Raspberry Pi brings the full power of JavaSE into the embedded world.

-Settup Pi according to taste, for me the base setup from scratch is:
+Why just settle for embedded programming when the Raspberry Pi brings you the full power of Java and Java SE into the embedded world.
+Step one is to settup your Raspberry Pi according to taste, for me the base setup from scratch is:

     Expand FS, SSH on, password change, host-name change (raspi-config).